Epidemic Spreading with External Agents: Proofs: Lower Bounds for Specific Graphs

 \subsection{Geometric Random Graphs}

 We finally prove the upper and lower bounds for the \emph{Geometric Random Graph (RGG)}.
-Recall that an RGG is a family of random graphs wherein $n$ points (\emph{i.e.} nodes) are picked i.i.d. uniformly in $[0,1] \times [0,1]$.
-Two nodes $x, y$ are connected by an edge iff $||x-y|| \leq r_n$, where $r_n$ is often called the \emph{coverage radius}.
-The RGG $G_n = G_n(r_n)$ consists of the $n$ nodes and edges as above.
+Recall that an RGG $G_n(r_n)$ is a family of random graphs wherein $n$ nodes are picked i.i.d. uniformly in $[0,1] \times [0,1]$.
+Two nodes $x, y$ have an edge iff $||x-y|| \leq r_n$, where $r_n$ is called the \emph{coverage radius}.

 It is known that when the coverage radius $r_n$ is above a critical threshold of $\sqrt{\log n/\pi}$, the RGG is connected with high probability \cite{gupta:connectivity}.
-In this section, we state and prove two results that show that random spreading on RGGs in this critical connectivity regime is optimal upto logarithmic factors.
-First, we show with high probability that random spreading finishes in time $O(\sqrt[3]{n} \log n)$, and follow it up with a converse result that says that no other policy can better this order (up to the logarithmic factor) with significant probability.
-This directly parallels the earlier results about finish times on $2$-dimensional grids, where random mobile spread exhibits the same optimal order of growth.
+We now obtain two results that show that random spreading on RGGs in this critical connectivity regime is optimal upto logarithmic factors.
+First, we show with high probability that random spreading finishes in time $O(\sqrt[3]{n} \log n)$, and follow it up by showing that with high probability, no other policy can better this order (up to a logarithmic factor).
+This parallels the earlier results regarding the random external spreading policy on grids.